Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

-There is very limited work on PQ secure aggregate signatures.
-For example, a recent lattice-based AS scheme \cite{boneh2020one} only works for non-interactive one-time or interactive multiple-time settings, with a logarithmic compression rate with respect to the number of signatures.
-Another approach is to convert classical ASs (based on DLP) into the lattice dimensions using the Fiat-Shamir with Aborts paradigm \cite{boudgoust2023sequential}, but this method requires additional computational overhead and again very low compression ratios.
-Therefore, aggregate PQ signatures are currently not feasible for our envisioned applications.
+There is very limited work on PQ aggregate signatures.
+For example, a recent lattice-based AS scheme \cite{boneh2020one} only works for non-interactive one-time or interactive multiple-time settings, with a logarithmic compression rate w.r.t the number of signatures.
+Another approach converts classical DLP-based aggregate signatures into lattice dimensions using the Fiat-Shamir with Aborts paradigm \cite{boudgoust2023sequential}, but this method requires additional computational overhead and again very low compression ratios.
+Additionally, there exist numerous lattice-based aggregate signatures, optimized for blockchain applications (e.g., \cite{bagchi2023post}).
+Again, they have costly signature generation with the absence of benchmark on low-end IoT.
+Therefore, PQ-secure ASs are currently not feasible for our envisioned applications.